zxcvvvvbanan/zxcvvvvbanan.github.io/about.md

 Bachelor's degree in **Computer Science**

-# Why such an effort?
+# What is this and who is this for?

-I was raised and educated to take **nice** note since middle school.
-Archiving as well.
-Photos, documents, vidoes and etcetera.
-Wish I could show you how my NAS, Notion and Obsidian are beautifully structured.
-(Huge no actually)  :smile:
+I enjoyed taking notes and archiving stuff since middle school including photos, documents, vidoes and etcetera.
+I wish I could show you how meticulously organized my NAS, Notion and Obsidian (though that's not going to happen)  :smile:

-I tried to take note on my paper notebook but there were limits.
-Search, edit are nearly impossible, they are fragile to be lost, or damaged.
+I tried maintaining a paper notebook but found its limitations to be significant.
+Searching and editing were nearly impossible, and the risk of loss or damage was always present.
+Instead, I took my notes online.
+Not only digitalized but stylized, portable, reachable and secure.

-Rather than keep it in a paper notebook, I've stored it online.
-Thus, my posts are not official nor solid accurate.
-Feel free to make use of it, but do not trust my posts like 100%.
+My posts are not official or entirely precise.
+Feel free to use them, but keep in mind they should not be treated as completely reliable!
+These are notes in my own words, sometimes broken, messy and mixed-up.

-It took a while learning all this but happy to be able to share with you all.
-Hope you find my site useful.
+I hope you find my site helpful.

 -Jim